 - Motion Sensor: Whether you’re concerned about security or you just want the convenience of automatically having light when you walk outside, motion-sensor lighting can be a great choice.

 - Dusk to Dawn: Dusk to dawn lighting automatically turns on after sunset and turns off once the sun comes up.
 If you know you always want a certain outdoor light on at night, like your porch light, this feature can be really useful.

 - UL Listed: If a light is UL Listed, this simply means that it’s been tested and rated for safety and functionality.
 For outdoor lights, you’ll want to make sure they’re UL Listed for wet locations, so that rain or snow won’t be a problem.

 - Dark Sky: This term refers to lighting that’s designed to illuminate the ground below rather than the sky.
 It’s made to reduce light pollution, particularly in suburban or urban areas.

 Get inspired with our curated ideas for Outdoor Lighting and find the perfect item for every room in your home.
-With such a wide selection of Outdoor Lighting for sale, from brands like Hinkley, Kichler, and Tech Lighting, you’re sure to find something that you’ll love.
-Shop from Outdoor Lighting, like the the Floral Medium Post Mount Light or the KO, while discovering new home products and designs.
+With such a wide selection of Outdoor Lighting for sale, from brands like Tech Lighting, Hinkley, and Kichler, you’re sure to find something that you’ll love.
+Shop from Outdoor Lighting, like the the 2-Lt.
+Floodlight (P5203-31) or the 60" Outdoor Floor Lamp 2" Bronze Resin Body/Natural Canvas Sunbrella Shade Cover, while discovering new home products and designs.
 Whether you’re looking to buy Outdoor Lighting online or get inspiration for your home, you’ll find just what you’re looking for on Houzz.